 Over the past two to three months, I’ve shifted my risk to Grade C notes and higher.
 This is perceived to be higher risk based on the borrowers FICO score, however, I would argue the risk of many of these higher credit risk loan applicants is less than or equal to Grade A & B loan applicants simply based on their profession, job history, job security, payment histories, etc. My theory is those who keep their jobs, and have a solid history of repaying their debts, will repay their Lending Club loan.

 So far the strategy has worked well for him.

-Over the last couple of months I’ve been testing the waters with this strategy to see if I can get my net annualized return up above 11-12% based off of his suggestions in his Lending Club investing club.
+Over the last couple of months, I’ve been testing the waters with this strategy to see if I can get my net annualized return up above 11-12% based on his suggestions in his Lending Club investing club.
 So far I’ve chosen another 10-15 loans based off of his suggestions, and my returns are slowly rising.
-Nowhere near the 11-12 pecent I am aiming for, but they are going up.
+Nowhere near the 11-12 percent I am aiming for, but they are going up.
 Who knows, maybe one day I’ll be near the 15.03% Matt is currently seeing.

 Here’s where my NAR stands now, slightly below average.
 I hope to move up a couple of columns there:

 My strategy I used in the past for Lending Club, and the strategy I’ll still be using to some degree: